Global19-atlassian-net/iODKbook2/AlgLin/source/introduction_algebraic_structures.rst

    \alpha\cdot v\,+\,\beta\cdot w\quad\rightarrow\quad
    \alpha\,v\,+\,\beta\,w\,.

-A vector space over the field :math:`\,R\ ` or :math:`\,C\ `
-is one of the fundamental objects of the standard linear algebra.
+Basic properties of vector spaces are described in Appendix A2. :math:`\\` A vector space over the field :math:`\,R\ ` or :math:`\,C\ ` is a fundamental objects of linear algebra.
 However, the computer algebraic system Sage is based on a more general concept of a module over a ring.